 Many Tax Day deadlines occur in the spring.
 For China and Japan, it’s March.
-For Brazil, the Netherlands, the UK and the US, it’s April.
+For Brazil, the Netherlands, the UK and the US, it’s April (this month) so it might be too late to find tax accountants from Glasgow to help you save money on taxes this year – but that doesn’t mean you can’t make positive changes ready for next year.
 For France, it’s May.
 Spring comes to Australia in October and that’s when the “Tax Man Down Under” demands his due.

 You can count on two hands the countries with no income tax: Bahrain, Bermuda, The Bahamas, Cayman Islands, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates, and Monaco, the country with the world’s highest density of millionaires.